momochi000/typewar/README.md

 ## DONE

+#### When battle ends, clear out the skill manager view and it's children
 #### Add exclamation point
 #### Adjust skills and monster attacks to obtain appropriately sized strings
 #### BUG: when 2 skills start with the same text, they don't activate properly